A couple months after my first baby was born, I decided it was time to get back into shape.

 Being accountable to someone else’s schedule and time might force you to actually do the work.
 It’s easy for me to blow off myself (and my workout), but less so when someone else is depending on me.
 Remember also that moms can be the biggest flakes in the world (not on purpose, I swear!), so be understanding when that happens too.

-Fitness DVDs and Online Workouts
+Fitness Classes and Online Workouts

 If you’re a loner (or you just prefer to exercise alone – or you have no choice in the matter HA) — be a buddy to yourself first.
 Find a way to work out that fits, challenges, and elevates you.